 To validate the mating and selection strategies, we pooled the MATa and MATα collections and subjected them to cell sorting, confirming haploidy of the overall pool (Fig. S2D), and furthermore we tested that samples from each pool do not exhibit any growth in the selection conditions of the opposite mating type.

-Pooled Strain Genotyping
+Pooled strain genotyping

 A previously-developed Row-Column-Plate (RCP)-PCR protocol43 was adapted in order to perform en-masse genotyping of the random knockout progeny using high throughput sequencing.
 This protocol first uniquely tags PCR products originating from the same well on a given plate, by the use of a 5’ tag encoding the well row (R) in forward primers, a 5’ tag encoding the well column (C) in the reverse primers43.
 Additionally, these primers contain a linker sequence (PS1 or PS2) which primes a second reaction encoding the plate of origin (Data S2).